Why do I need a unique email address?

-- Set up a free Gmail account for your church for this purpose e.g: firstname.lastname@example.org, or use an existing Gmail account.
+- Set up a free Gmail account for your church for this purpose, e.g., firstname.lastname@example.org.

-- It’s not widely known that an easy way to get multiple versions of that address delivered to the one inbox is to include periods (‘.’) or plus signs (‘+’) in the first part of the address.
+- It’s not widely known that an easy way to get multiple versions of that address delivered to the one inbox is to include plus signs (‘+’) in the first part of the address.

-- So in our example, email@example.com and firstname.lastname@example.org will both end up in the same inbox as email@example.com.
+- So in our example, if you wish to set up a safe ministry account for Fred Bloggs and Mary Smith simply type email@example.com and firstname.lastname@example.org into the email field when creating their safe ministry account and our system will recognise them as unique email addresses but information for both addresses will end up in the email@example.com inbox.
 This is a great way to leverage this for our purpose.

 Using this simple method, you can very easily have people with no email address create a Safe Ministry Training account for online or face-to-face training, and one person (e.g. someone at the church) monitor the emails the system will send them.

-This method also enables couples who share a Gmail address to create different email addresses without setting up a whole new email account e.g. firstname.lastname@example.org and email@example.com are unique email addresses for our system but information for both addresses will end up in the same inbox.
+This method will also work with any existing Gmail account to enable couples who share a Gmail address to create different email addresses without setting up a whole new email account, e.g., firstname.lastname@example.org and email@example.com are unique email addresses for our system but information for both addresses will end up in the same inbox.